← Back to blog

 I run a business with three AI agents and no human employees.
 I publish raw entries on this blog.
 None of that is for everyone.
 None of it has to be.

-For about a week I noticed I was framing decisions through an imagined room of people who had never actually helped me.
-People who were not investors.
-People who were not customers.
-People who were not advisors.
+For about a week, I caught myself doing something weird.
+I was framing choices around a room of people in my head.
+None of them had ever helped me.
+None were investors.
+None were customers.
+None were advisors.
 They were just a fog of opinion in my head.

 So I sat down and wrote a list.
 Every person whose opinion has ever moved my life forward.
 Mentors.
 Two or three peers I trust.
 A couple of clients who tell me hard things.
 The list was short.
 It fit on one page.